Onyx-Protocol/Onyx/core/api-spec.md

 {"message": "ok"}
 ```

-Returns 400 error if the generator URL and/or initial block hash is bad.
+Returns 400 error if the generator URL, generator access token, and/or blockchain ID are bad.

 ### Update Configuration